ReneNulschDE/ha-smart-eq-connect/README.md

 * Restart HA, Refresh your HA Browser window
 ### Configuration

-Use the "Add Integration" in Home Assistant and select "Smart EQ Connect".
+Use the "Add Integration" in Home Assistant and select "Smart EQ Connect" and follow the following steps:

+1. Put in your email address in the component setup.
+2. When the second "PIN" screen comes up, do the following:
+3. Goto the [mercedes benz website](https://www.mercedes-benz.de/?group=all&subgroup=see-all&view=BODYTYPE) (NOT the smart website)
+4. Click on Login in in the upper right corner and type your smart/mb email address (the same like in step 1)
+5. On the next screen select "Login with TAN"
+6. You will receive now a TAN via email.
+Use this TAN in the dialog out of Step 2.

 ### Optional configuration values